Lionel Luthor: Characterization

-John Glover characterizes Lionel as a businessman who is disappointed with his son.
+Glover characterizes Lionel as a businessman who is disappointed with his son.
 To Glover, Lionel is this "rich and powerful businessman" who sees his son as a "wuss" and "fraidy-cat".
 It was important to Glover that Lionel appear as human as possible; Glover said he does not want to simply "twirl [his] mustache".
 Glover described Lionel as a man who will do whatever he needs to do to get what he wants.
 He characterizes Lionel as an intelligent man who can read people easily.
 Lionel uses that ability to further his goals.
 The character can also get past people's defenses and manipulate them.
 Glover thinks that type of power would be great if it could be used to help someone other than Lionel.
 Lionel's character is also connoted by the color scheme that surrounds him; the use of cold blue tones helps to evoke the "sinister" nature of the character.
 Lionel is also often portrayed in front of a white or "clinical blue" background.
 Lionel's signature mane of hair is used to symbolize his power—by growing it out and refusing to style it, Lionel attempts to show he is so powerful that he can do whatever he wants without any backlash.

 Relationships

-The relationship between Lionel and his son Lex is strained; it has been likened to the relationship between Norman and Harry Osborn in the Spider-Man movie.
+The relationship between Lionel and his son Lex is strained; it has been likened to the relationship between Norman and Harry Osborn in the Spider-Man film.
 Glover tried to make Lionel appear as though he is trying to "toughen [Lex] up".
 The character is made to "go out of his way, to give [Lex] tests, so [Lex] can prove himself".
 Glover sees the character as a rich and powerful businessman who is disappointed in his son.
 Glover's goal for season one was to show Lionel's attempts to make Lex tougher; he interprets the character's motto in his raising of Lex as "no risk, no rewards".

 Glover believes Lionel has two competing agendas with Lex—for Lex to become his own man and for Lex to follow in his father's steps.
 This becomes frustrating for Lex because Lionel wants his son to be both "loyal follower" and the "best person he can be".
 This all plays into Lionel's "pretty huge ego".
 John Glover believes if Lionel and Lex were not related Lionel would have "destroyed" Lex early on because he views his son as "weak".
 Lionel is also bound by the fact that Lex is his heir, although he does not trust Lex.
 Lionel's distrust of Lex partially arises because he believes Lex is a coward.
-John Glover said, "It's not that [Lionel is] meant to be a foe; it's just that the poor boy's weak, so [Lionel must] mold him.
+John Glover said: "It's not that Lionel is meant to be a foe; it's just that the poor boy's weak, so Lionel must mold him.
 Lionel is continually trying to strengthen his son, to teach him.
-[Lex is] just a hard student."
+Lex is just a hard student".